Bedrock-OSS/bedrock-wiki/docs/items/items-intro.md

 -   `identifier` in `description` defines the name we use to refer to the item.
 -   `components` describe the behavior of the item.
 We will look at some of the ones you can apply.
     -   `minecraft:hand_equipped` defines whether the item 'equips' in your hand.
 This controls how the item is displayed on your character.
 For example, a Wooden Sword is hand equipped, but an Apple is not.
     -   `minecraft:stacked_by_data` defines whether this item with different aux values will be able to stack.
-For example
-    -   the item "minecraft:dye" with aux value 0, which is an Ink Sack (`/give @s dye 1 0`), doesn't stack with "minecraft:dye" with aux value 12, which is a Cocoa Bean (`/give @s dye 1 12`).
+For example the item "minecraft:dye" with aux value 0, which is an Ink Sack (`/give @s dye 1 0`), doesn't stack with "minecraft:dye" with aux value 12, which is a Cocoa Bean (`/give @s dye 1 12`).
     -   `"minecraft:foil"` defines whether the item will have the enchantment glint on it.
 An enchanted Shovel has this component set to true, but a disenchanted one to false.
     -   `minecraft:max_stack_size` sets how many items can stack in a single inventory slot.
 It cannot be larger than 64.
 Set this to 1 for an unstackable item.
     -   `minecraft:max_damage` defines the item's durability.
 This is used for tools and weapons.

-For more information on components, you can always refer to the documentation on [bedrock.dev/r/Item](https://bedrock.dev/docs/stable/Item).

 If you enter the game now, the item will function, but it will be invisible.
-You can test the functionality of your item by running `./give @s wiki:gem`.
-Let's now define the items visuals in the RP folder.
+You can test the functionality of your item by running `/give @s wiki:gem`.
+Let's now define the item's visuals in the RP folder.

 ## Gem Resource File